 A delicious Guinness Beef Stew with a complexity of flavors that will surely satisfy the palate.
 Chocolate and coffee bring out the flavor of the Guinness, creating a triage of flavors that takes this stew to the next level.
 Can be made on the stovetop or in the oven.

-The first time I ordered a Guinness was solely because of its rich dark chocolate color.
-It looked like cola, but maybe I shouldn’t have guzzled it like one.
-I did enjoy it though.
-Therefore, it wasn’t surprising to want to try my hand at creating a delicious Guinness beef stew that would bring out notes of chocolate and coffee - with even a little more added to really accent those flavors.
+Therefore, it wasn’t surprising to want to try my hand at creating a delicious Guinness beef stew that would bring out notes of chocolate and coffee - with even a little more added to accent those flavors.

 That’s right.
 I add a touch of chocolate and coffee to bring out the flavor of the Guinness and then add some brown sugar to take away any bitterness.
 The result?
 Oh man, the result is a rich, deep, dark, hearty Guinness beef stew that will warm you from the inside out.

 Honestly, I’ve tried making this by doubling the amount of Guinness but, surprisingly enough, it wasn’t received as well.
 The very first attempt I prepared this was the very best.
 Everyone begged me not to change a thing but me being me, I messed around with it to make sure my bases were covered.
-I do agree though, my first attempt was the best.
-I guess it’s true what they say about your first time!

-Although the prep is pretty simple, I know there may be shortcuts out there in the food blog world that say you can eliminate the browning of the beef by just cooking it in the oven uncovered.
-But you know what?
-I disagree.
 In this case, I want the dark brown fond - the dark brown bits stuck to the bottom of the pan from browning the meat.
-I mix that fond with the onions and garlic which, when they release their liquids from being sauteed, also release some of that fond which coats the onions beautifully.
+I mix that fond with the onions and garlic.
+When they release their liquids from being sautéed, they also release some of that fond from the bottom of the pan which coats them beautifully.

-Now the stock and Guinness are added, creating the rich base for the stew.
-Throw in the carrots and potatoes, bring it to a boil, then let it simmer for 2+ hours.
-You can also put it in the oven if you like for the same amount of time.
 Either way, the stew is covered and will need to be stirred here and there just to make sure all the ingredients are playing nice with each other.
 Next, remove the cover and let the stew simmer for about an hour to reduce some of the liquid.

 As for the stock, I use chicken stock because I feel it brings out better flavor then the beef stock.
 Call me crazy, but it works.
 You’ll see.